 We are all aware that prevention is preferable to cure.
 There are a few ways to save your coffee machine’s hot plate from rusting.

 - Always dry your coffee machine after each use.

 - Do not use the coffee maker to fill the water tank with water.
 Instead, use a large glass or pitcher.

 - Make sure no water drips once the brew cycle is complete.

 - Wipe the hot plate of the coffeemaker with a damp cloth.
 That damp cloth can remove any coffee residue after finishing the brew cycle.

 There are a few things you can do to ensure you get the best possible cup of coffee, every time.
 The first, and as you may have guessed, the most important, is to keep your coffee maker clean.

 The second is to always use a medium grind.
-Most automatic drip coffee machines are designing to use with a medium grind.
+Most automatic drip coffee machines are designed to be used with a medium grind.
 But, the optimum grind may vary.
 Find what works for you.

 Finally, always prepare a full pot.
 The reservoir and brew basket on your coffee machine are going to accommodate the maximum capacity of the machine.
-And anything less the process will cause the machine to run inefficiently.
+Anything less than the process will cause the machine to run inefficiently.